dev-jay-tech-ai/dev-jay-tech-ai/README.md

-Full-stack developer with 5 years' experience in Europe and Asia.
+Full-stack developer with 5 years of experience across Europe and Asia.